 Connecting a Sender to a Receiver

-To make a connection, select a source and a destination.
+To make a connection, select a source and a destination - the selections are highlighted (in blue) and a dotted preview line appears.

 Then click Connect - the dotted (preview) line changes to a solid line and the "Connected Source" field updates.